Assistance Dogs International (ADI)

-Americans with Disabilities Act is a US-wide law that explains your rights and responsibilities as a person with disabilities, incuding reference to service dogs.
+Americans with Disabilities Act (ADA) is a US-wide law that explains your rights and responsibilities as a person with disabilities, including reference to service dogs.

 Here is a summary sheet of the ADA laws as they apply to service and assistance dogs.